Circuit Technology Center

 Today's circuit boards have fine-pitch components, ball grid arrays, and fine-line circuits, making them challenging to repair.
 Yet, we're driven by simple economics and must repair damaged circuit boards whenever possible.
 This manual is designed to help you reliably repair assembled circuit boards that might otherwise be consigned to scrap.

 Because of its high demands, circuit board repair has been accurately compared to surgery.
-Whether repairing surface mount pads or repairing damaged internal circuitry, the technical knowledge and manual skills needed for high-reliability repair and rework are indeed demanding.
+Whether repairing surface mount pads or repairing damaged internal circuitry, the technical knowledge and manual skills needed for high-reliability repair and rework are demanding.
 Since today's repair procedures are more sophisticated than ever before, you need a comprehensive guidebook.

 Repair specialists worldwide have used this guidebook to repair thousands of circuit boards.
 Circuit Technology Center, the world's leading specialist in circuit board repair and rework services, has pioneered many of the procedures in this guidebook.

-1.2 - Purpose
+1.2 Purpose

 This guidebook includes procedures for modifying, reworking, and repairing printed boards and printed board assemblies.
 It complies with standards set by the IPC in Bannockburn, IL.
 The main IPC documents to refer to when using this guidebook include the following: